rinvex/laravel-repositories/README.md

 #### `setRepositoryId()`, `getRepositoryId()`

-The `setRepositoryId` method sets the repository identifier, while `getRepositoryId` returns it:
+The `setRepositoryId` method sets the repository identifier, while `getRepositoryId` returns it (it could be anything you want, but must be **unique per repository**):
 ```php
 // Set repository identifier
 $repository->setRepositoryId('rinvex.repository.entity');